mikeyww/mwClipboard/README.md

 ## Is mwClipboard a virus?

-- mwClipboard contains no malware, viruses, or spyware.
+- mwClipboard contains no malware, ransomware, viruses, or spyware.
 - mwClipboard does not connect to the Internet.
 - VirusTotal may report a security issue with mwClipboard.
 This is a false-positive report.
 - Antivirus software may report that mwClipboard is not commonly downloaded.
+- Artificial intelligence was not used to design, create, or implement mwClipboard

 ## Download